mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-04-tuesday_morning_assembly_and_binning.md

 ## De Bruijn grpahs made simple

-While that is running, let's watch [this video](https://www.youtube.com/watch?v=OY9Q_rUCGDw) that explains how de Bruijn graphs are used for assembly.
+While that is running, let's watch this video that explains how de Bruijn graphs are used for assembly.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OY9Q_rUCGDw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Then let's comsider what the output of Metahit is telling us.